jpberriz/jpberriz.net/_posts/2022-01-17-details-of-new-process.md

 layout: post
 ---

-Which direction should I take?
+### Which direction should I take?
-From small work to bigger?
+Generate small work, ideas, posts, in order to find bigger ideas, and essays?
-Or leaving traces of my
+Or work on my book, and share small traces and posts that derive from it?

-Some writers suggest building bigger work from frequent small works, like Austien Kleon:
+Austien Kleon suggests to work from small to big:

 > In *Show Your Work*!, I wrote that it was always my M.O. **to turn flow into stock**: tweets become blog posts that become book chapters that become books.
 >   - Austin Kleon